How to Start a Blog with WordPress (Step by Step Guide)

 Signing up with DreamHost is an easy process:

-- Go to the DreamHost site (40% discount offer)
+- Navigate to DreamHost (40% discount offer)

-- Create a DreamHost account
+- Create an account

-- Choose your domain
+- Pick your free domain

-- Select your preferred hosting plan (shared hosting)
+- Select the shared hosting plan

-- Select additional options (i.e. SSL certificate)
+- Select additional options (for example SSL certificate)

 - Submit payment details

 If you’ve never used WordPress before, you can get DreamHost to install WordPress on your new website for you.
+Very easy!

-Step 3: Install a Blogging Framework (WordPress)
+Step 3: Install WordPress

 There are two different ways to start blogging with WordPress.
 You can go for the all-in-one option which includes domain and hosting, but this means your domain will end with .wordpress.com.